-4. For plank installations, if the cut plank is at least 8" in length, use it to begin the second row.
+- 4. For plank installations, if the cut plank is at least 8" in length, use it to begin the second row.
 If the cut plank is shorter than 8" do not use it.
-Instead, begin with a new board that is at least 8" in length and allows 8" between the end joints on the adjacent planks.

-5. Position the first board in place by angling it up slightly, pushing forward and interlocking the side tongue.
-The long side of the plank MUST BE SNUG against the adjoining plank with NO GAPPING.
-If aligned correctly, there will be a slight click from the end joint as the panel is successfully engaged and reaches its final position after being lowered into place.

-6. Lower the board and slide it to the left to within approximately 1 mm of the end joint of the adjoining plank or tile.

-7. Tap the joint with your hand or a rubber mallet using a downward angle striking motion towards the adjoining end joint until the tongue and groove lock together on the side and ends.

-8. Carefully inspect the long edge and short ends of the planks for any gapping before moving on to the next plank.
-If you notice a gap, STOP, disengage, and reinstall the board to ensure a snug fit.

-9. It is critical to keep the first two rows straight and square, as they are the foundation for the rest of the installation.

-10. Install the remaining planks and rows in the same manner.

-11. Be certain to maintain the recommended expansion space along the perimeter and achieve a random appearance by working out of multiple cartons.
+Instead, begin with a new board that is at least 8" in length and allows 8" between the end joints on the adjacent planks. - 5.
+Start by engaging the plank on the long side (angle-system).
+Slide the plank until it reaches the short side of the next plank.
+Let he plank drop gently.
+Press with your thumb on both ends of the short side.
+Continue pressing until you hear the "Click" sound of the one piece drop-lock system.
+Planks are now fully locked.
+If everything is aligned correctly, there will be a slight click from the end joint as the panel is successfully engaged and reaches its final position after being lowered into place. - 6.
+You may tap the joint with the rubber mallet using a downward angle striking motion towards the adjoining end joint until the tongue and groove lock together on the side and ends. - 7.
+Carefully inspect the long edge and short ends of the plank or tile for any gapping before moving on to the next plank.
+If you notice a gap, STOP, disengage by sliding apart (not lifting at the end) and reinstall the board to ensure a snug fit. - 8.
+Install the remaining boards and rows in the same manner. - 9.
+Cut the last board to size. - 10.
+Whenever practical, use cut pieces from previous rows as the starter board to reduce waste. - 11.
+Maintain proper spacing (at least 8" for planks, and equal to 12" for tiles) between end joints for best appearance.